TheGoodlike13/liberty_or_death/README.md

 It is at this point that I reveal that I am, in fact, an esteemed video game developer whose game even has been played on youtube once!
 Amazing.
 If my game needed LDAP, I'd have just ended myself then and there.

+So let's see, we should be able to fill the file this far:

+    dn: uid=mumkashi,ou=users,dc=goodlike,dc=eu,dc=local
+    objectClass: top
+    objectClass: account
+    objectClass: posixAccount
+    objectClass: shadowAccount
+    cn: mumkashi
+    uid: mumkashi
+    uidNumber: ???
+    gidNumber: ???
+    homeDirectory: /home/mumkashi

+The rest of the attributes seem to be optional according to RFC, so we'll go with that.
+The issue is that we need two random numbers to fill.
+I wonder what they're supposed to be.

+'uidNumber' is "An integer uniquely identifying a user in an administrative domain".
+'gidNumber' is "An integer uniquely identifying a group in an administrative domain".

+Cool, so I guess I can just enter whatever number I want?
+How about 13? and 37?
+Let's go with those.
+Respectively.

+So now that I have 'mumkashi.lfid' file, I should add it to LDAP somehow.
+But we have a problem immediately.
+The suggested command is weird:
+'ldapadd -x -W -D "cn=ramesh,dc=tgs,dc=com" -f adam.ldif'

+Let's ignore the fact it also starts with '#' which I assume means I need sudo.
+Let's also ignore the single char options, I'm sure they're not important.
+Replacing 'adam' with 'mumkashi' is easy enough.
+But who the fuck is ramesh?????

+'cn' can be seen in [#slap_intro](#slap_intro) using an entirely different structure.
+Where the hell did it suddenly pop in from?
+Can I just ignore it?
+I'm gonna ignore it.

+So I enter 'sudo ldapadd -x -W -D "dc=goodlike,dc=eu,dc=local" -f mumkashi.ldif' and it asks me for LDAP password.
+No idea which password is that supposed to be, but luckily I used the same password FOR EVERYTHING just in case this would happen, so we should be fine.
+Except we're not fine because it gives an error.
+'ldap_bind: Invalid credentials (49)'.
+OK then.

+Bruh, the first google search is [#reading_a_book_he_says](#reading_a_book_he_says).
+Do we really need a book for this?
+Jesus Christ...
+Nothing in the response makes much sense to me, but I tried out the "debug" command!
+It did print a lot more gibberish this time.
+I could even see that it connected to LDAP server, AND sent the password in plaintext!
+Hurray!
+Still doesn't work.

+Look, irrespective of this being the right thing to do or not, or even relevant or not, I still want to at least be able to do it, such that I could at least attempt to verify the relevancy of it all.
+And, as it stands, I can't, because it doesn't fucking work :D